Thesis

 - theses should be focused around a research question or questions, should integrate theoretically and empirically-informed ideas from sociology (and other relevant disciplines) in framing and defining the question(s), and should offer an argument with systematically-analyzed evidence to support it.

 The specific contents of a sociology thesis will vary depending on the topic and research question, the kinds of methods used, and the preferences of both student and advisor.
-But as a general guideline, a sociology thesis typically includes about 4-5 chapters, and covers the following:
+But as a general guideline, a sociology thesis typically includes about 4-5 sections, and covers the following:

 - A conclusion, usually summarizing the argument and evidence, and offering suggestions for future research and/or social action based on the results of the thesis